Rosenstein Denies That He Discussed Recording Trump, Invoking 25th Amendment

-Deputy Attorney General Rod Rosenstein denied an explosive report on Friday that said he discussed secretly recording President Trump at the White House and that he might seek to recruit members of the Cabinet to invoke the 25th Amendment in order to remove Trump.
+Deputy Attorney General Rod Rosenstein denied an explosive report on Friday that said he discussed secretly recording President Trump at the White House and that he might seek to recruit members of the Cabinet to invoke the 25th Amendment to remove Trump.

 Rosenstein called the story "inaccurate and factually incorrect."

 He continued: "I will not further comment on a story based on anonymous sources who are obviously biased against the department and are advancing their own personal agenda.
 But let me be clear about this: Based on my personal dealings with the president, there is no basis to invoke the 25th Amendment."

 Other reports on Friday suggested that Rosenstein had discussed wearing a wire to talk with the president — but that he was being sarcastic or facetious.

 NBC News has now been told by a source who was in the room that Rosenstein did indeed discussing wearing a wire on the president, but he did so sarcastically.
 Former FBI director Andrew McCabe appears to have a different recollection.— Ken Dilanian (@KenDilanianNBC) September 21, 2018

 In a second statement released by the Justice Department Friday night, Rosenstein specifically addressed those suggestions and again touched on the reporting about the 25th Amendment.
 "I never pursued or authorized recording the President and any suggestion that I have ever advocated for the removal of the President is absolutely false," the deputy attorney general said.

 A New York Times story cites, among other reporting, memorandums by former FBI Deputy Director Andrew McCabe about his dealings with the White House and other Justice Department officials.

 An attorney for McCabe acknowledged on Friday that McCabe did write memos, but that he had given them to special counsel Robert Mueller and doesn't know how The New York Times may have gotten them.